Supervisory Practices Regarding Depository

-Severe Storms and Flooding in Minnesota, Wisconsin and Ohio
+Severe Storms and Flooding in Ohio and Wisconsin

 The Federal Deposit Insurance Corporation (FDIC) recognizes the serious impact of the

-storms and flooding in Minnesota, Wisconsin and Ohio on the operations of financial
+storms and flooding in Ohio and Wisconsin on the operations of financial institutions, and

-institutions, and will provide regulatory assistance to institutions subject to its supervision.
+will provide regulatory assistance to institutions subject to its supervision.
+These initiatives

-These initiatives are being taken to provide regulatory relief and facilitate recovery.
-The
+are being taken to provide regulatory relief and facilitate recovery.
+The FDIC encourages

-FDIC encourages depository institutions in the disaster areas to meet the financial service
+depository institutions in the disaster areas to meet the financial service needs of their